gkotian/gkotian.github.io/travels/_posts/2010-04-07-the-drive-continues.md

 title: The drive continues
 categories:
 - United States of America
-excerpt: I packed my things, wrote a thank you note for Sara on a postcard and left very early in the morning, before any of the girls got up; and drove straight to Avis.
-The lady there was rather rude and unhelpful, and said that the cheapest option for me was to stick to my shitty car by paying an additional 160 USD.
 ---

 I packed my things, wrote a thank you note for Sara on a postcard and left very